 A live audio transmission allowing the official not in physical attendance to hear those in physical attendance at a meeting.

 Frequency Of Videoconference Attendance.
-Unless otherwise approved by the Council members in physical attendance at a meeting, an elected official shall not attend more than two meetings via videoconference in a rolling twelve-month period.
+Unless otherwise approved by the members in physical attendance at a meeting, an official shall not attend more than two (2) meetings via videoconference in a rolling twelve-month period.

 Physical Location.
-The City shall provide at the City Council's regular meeting location communication equipment to facilitate videoconference attendance in accordance with this Section.
+The City shall provide at the regular meeting location communication equipment to facilitate videoconference attendance in accordance with this Section.

 Voting.
-Elected officials attending a meeting of the City Council via videoconference shall be deemed present for purposes of participating in a vote to the same effect as those in physical attendance at a meeting.
-If any component of the videoconference communication fails during the meeting, as determined by the chairperson subject to appeal to the Council, the official attending the meeting by videoconference whose connection failed shall be deemed to have left the meeting immediately upon and for the duration of such failure.
-Unless the Council votes to recess or adjourn, or quorum is lost, the meeting shall continue.
-If the Council was in the act of voting, the voting may stop until all of the components of videoconference attendance are again restored and the videoconference participant's presence is again noted in the minutes, in the discretion of the chairperson of the meeting, subject to appeal to the Council.
+Officials attending a meeting of the City Council via videoconference shall be deemed present for purposes of participating in a vote to the same effect as those in physical attendance at a meeting.
+If any component of the videoconference communication fails during the meeting, as determined by the chairperson subject to appeal to the body, the official attending the meeting by videoconference whose connection failed shall be deemed to have left the meeting immediately upon and for the duration of such failure.
+Unless the body votes to recess or adjourn, or quorum is lost, the meeting shall continue.
+If the body was in the act of voting, the voting may stop until all of the components of videoconference attendance are again restored and the videoconference participant's presence is again noted in the minutes, in the discretion of the chairperson of the meeting, subject to appeal to the body.

 Minutes.
 In any open or in closed session, the minutes taken should reflect the officials participating via videoconference or other electronic means, the officials in physical attendance, and officials, if any, absent.

 Emergency Meetings.
-In addition to the provisions of Section 160.090, in the event that emergency circumstances prevent elected officials from physically attending in a timely manner, and the City has the necessary services and/or equipment in place, the Mayor and Council may meet and vote by videoconference without the requirement that a quorum be physically present in the same place.
-Examples of such emergency circumstances include, but are not limited to, war, riot, terrorism, widespread fire, or natural disaster such as earthquake, tornado, hurricane, flood or blizzard.
+In addition to the provisions of Section 160.090, in the event that emergency circumstances prevent elected officials from physically attending in a timely manner, and the City has the necessary services and/or equipment in place, the public body may meet and vote by videoconference without the requirement that a quorum be physically present in the same place.
+Examples of such emergency circumstances, include, but are not limited to, war, riot, terrorism, widespread fire, or natural disaster such as earthquake, tornado, hurricane, flood or blizzard.
 To the extent reasonably possible in such circumstances, the City shall use reasonable efforts to cause a physical location to be provided and posted for public attendance and participation.
 The nature of the emergency shall be recorded in the minutes.
 A body other than the City Council cannot take a legally mandated roll call vote unless a quorum is physically present at the meeting site.